-Most tourists flock to Chengdu to visit the pandas and give no further thought to the rest of Chengdu.
-But Chengdu is a surprisingly pleasant city to wander around and there are plenty of fun things to do in Chengdu with kids beyond visiting the pandas.
+Most tourists flock to Chengdu China to visit the pandas and give no further thought to the other Chengdu tourist attractions.
+But Chengdu is a surprisingly pleasant city to wander around and there are plenty of fun things to do in Chengdu with kids beyond a Chengdu panda tour (although of course this is a Chengdu must see).

 Chengdu Research Base of Giant Panda Breeding

-The main reason tourists flock to Chengdu is to visit the pandas.
-This research base boasts the world’s largest captive panda population and is one of China’s most popular tourist attractions.
+The main reason tourists flock here is to visit this Chengdu panda park.
+This research base boasts the world’s largest captive panda population and is one of China’s top tourist attractions.

 Here visitors can wander along the bamboo-lined pathways that meander through the park and visit some of the 146 resident pandas in their spacious enclosures.
-Getting to see so many pandas in one place and watching the little pandas playing together is definitely a highlight of a visit to Chengdu with kids.
+Getting to see so many pandas in one place and watching the little pandas playing together is definitely one of the best Chengdu things to do and was a real highlight of our visit.

 The Chengdu Research Base of Giant Panda Breeding also has the world’s largest population of red pandas, with 76 red pandas in residence.
 The red pandas are all free to roam anywhere within the enclosure, which includes along the pathways – so keep a look out when you’re walking along!